The USA 2023 Show Story

 New policy and technology in open banking are finally reaching a boil.
 Quantum computing is going to take years and then happen all at once.

-With world-changin technologies on the horizon, how can we hope to be prepared?
+With world-changing technologies on the horizon, how can we hope to be prepared?

 These technologies and new business models aren’t just the focus of up-and-comers.
 Incumbents are moving in fast - both public and private.
 The uptake of stablecoins by major banks and governments alongside the general shift towards a more interoperable financial future across the globe is signaling this shift into an age of both infrastructure and the aforementioned second phase of disruption.